OpenSpaceData/get.openspacedata.org/src/guides/vegetation/cases/green-vegetation-health/process.md

 <details>
   <summary>What is OpenStreetMap?</summary>
-    OpenStreetMap, or OSM in short, is an <a href="https://www.openstreetmap.org">alternative to Google Maps</a>.
+    <p>OpenStreetMap, or OSM in short, is an <a href="https://www.openstreetmap.org">alternative to Google Maps</a>.
 The cool thing is it is completely free to use and open source.
 That means everybody can contribute to the maps and you can do whatever you want with the data.
 But that's not important for us now.
-If you are interested in OSM, take a look at <a href="https://www.openstreetmap.org/about">their website</a>.
+If you are interested in OSM, take a look at <a href="https://www.openstreetmap.org/about">their website</a>.</p>
 </details>

 **Congratulations**, you’ve added a basemap to your project.